Space-based solar power: Safety

 Exposure to the beam can be minimized in various ways.
 On the ground, assuming the beam is pointed correctly, physical access must be controllable (e.g., via fencing).
 Typical aircraft flying through the beam provide passengers with a protective metal shell (i.e., a Faraday Cage), which will intercept the microwaves.
 Other aircraft (balloons, ultralight, etc.) can avoid exposure by using controlled airspace, as is currently done for military and other controlled airspace.
 In addition, a design constraint is that the microwave beam must not be so intense as to injure wildlife, particularly birds.
 Suggestions have been made to locate rectennas offshore, but this presents serious problems, including corrosion, mechanical stresses, and biological contamination.

 A commonly proposed approach to ensuring fail-safe beam targeting is to use a retrodirective phased array antenna/rectenna.
 A "pilot" microwave beam emitted from the center of the rectenna on the ground establishes a phase front at the transmitting antenna.
 There, circuits in each of the antenna's subarrays compare the pilot beam's phase front with an internal clock phase to control the phase of the outgoing signal.
 If the phase offset to the pilot is chosen the same for all elements, the transmitted beam should be centered precisely on the rectenna and have a high degree of phase uniformity; if the pilot beam is lost for any reason (if the transmitting antenna is turned away from the rectenna, for example) the phase control value fails and the microwave power beam is automatically defocused.
-Such a system would not focus its power beam very effectively anywhere that did not have a pilot beam transmitter.
+Such a system would not focus its power beam effectively anywhere that did not have a pilot beam transmitter.
 The long-term effects of beaming power through the ionosphere in the form of microwaves has yet to be studied.